astashov/liftosaur/blog/docs/index.md

 ```

 This will set 6 reps, 50lb, non-AMRAP, 50lb, @8 RPE (without logging RPE) to sets from 2 to 4.

+<h2 id="how-to-delete-your-account">How to delete your account</h2>

+If you want to delete your account, go to Settings (cog icon at the bottom right corner), then Account - and there's a button to delete an account.

+You can also email to `info@liftosaur.com`, and I can help with that.

+You can delete both local account (all your data stored on a device) and remote account - all your data stored on the servers.
+All the data there would be deleted permanently.

+There're 30 days backups on the servers, so the remote account data will be still in the backups for the next 30 days, and after that it'll be gone completely.